 Anorexia kills people.
 In fact, this disease enjoys the highest fatality rate of any psychiatric disorder.

 Anorexia nervosa is a serious eating disorder that results in unhealthy, often dangerous weight loss.
-While it is most common among adolescent women, anorexia can affect women and men of all ages and is characterized by a refusal to maintain a healthy body weight, an intense fear of gaining weight, and a distorted body image.
+While it is most common among adolescent women, anorexia can affect women and men of all ages and is characterized by a refusal to maintain healthy body weight, an intense fear of gaining weight, and a distorted body image.

-For some people, restricting their food and weight can be a way of controlling areas of life that feel out of their control and their body image can come to define their entire sense of self worth.
-It can also be a way of expressing emotions that may feel too complex or frightening such as pain, stress or anxiety.
+For some people, restricting their food and weight can be a way of controlling areas of life that feel out of their control and their body image can come to define their entire sense of self-worth.
+It can also be a way of expressing emotions that may feel too complex or frightening such as pain, stress, or anxiety.

-Fast facts on Anorexia:
+Fast Facts on Anorexia:

 - Anorexia Nervosa continues to have the highest mortality of all psychiatric conditions.